wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/c. [Node deployment] [ubuntu] docker/lesson.md

         However, if the signatures do not match, there is a slight chance that the official Waves node could be on the fork.

         We will need to repeat steps №3 and №4 in 20 minutes only one more time.
-        If it matches after the second attempt, you won't need to update and roll back your node.
+        If it matches after the second attempt, you will not need to update and roll back your node.
+        You can skip all the steps of the instruction below and go directly to the [Node networks]() chapter.
         If the signatures did not match for the second time, please continue with step №6.
 6. Update your node.
     Once you encounter two signature mismatches, run through the procedure of the [Node update](#node-upgrade).